4 Voices in the city working together like bees in a hive

 For the city and the stakeholders

 How do we learn to align to what’s collective?
 Individualism is a sign of our times, in wealthy countries.
-Power, property and richess rule, their is minimum responsibility, the mutuality between profiting from the collective and being of service has often been lost.
+Power, property and richess rule, the mutuality between profiting from the collective and being of service has often been lost.
 This lifemap scenario invites people to be fully present as a person while simultaneously representing one of the four voices in the city.
-The individual experiences the personal as well as the collective.
+The individual experiences the personal as well as the collective voice.
 The four voices need each other to organise care, liveability and resilience in the city.
 The city needs this cooperation in every form and colour.
-Beginning and ending the workshop programme by putting the city central helps to become aware of the priorities and interests at the collective level of the city.
+Beginning and ending the workshop programme by putting the city central helps to become aware of the priorities and interests at the level of the city.

 What would the voices in the city accomplish, when they would join forces?
 Many city projects involve local communities, e.g. in a greening project in the neighbourhood or a sustainable energy project for a region.
 The city can benefit even more from a multi-stakeholder approach.
 Working with the four (and more) voices is a way of introducing and practicing this.

 This lifemap scenario invites people to raise their awareness.
 It creates involvement and it’s a basis for joint vision building.
-The lifemap scenario and workshop programme offer a safe process for deep listening and ideation.
+The workshop programme offers a safe process for deep listening and ideation.
 It is a realistic experience.
 It inspires the mind and touches the heart.

 Bringing the voices in the city together inspires at the start of a project, helps to promote citizen participation at an event, or activates people at a conference.
 No prior knowledge or experience is required for participation.